Flexx-R-D/Flexx-FE-Test-Assignment/README.md

 5. Handle loading states and potential errors during the data fetching process.
 6. Ensure the table updates reactively when the data is loaded.

+To create the aggregrated data, we need to create a new API route for the Flexx-Table data:

+7. Create a new API route for the top cards (that will forward fake-data).
+8. Propogate the data to the client-side component via the API call.
+9. Present the data in the top cards.

 By completing these steps, we'll have a fully functional Flexx-Table that loads data dynamically from the server, providing a more realistic and scalable solution for data presentation.

 ## Target Page Design